arnemileswinter/jungle-chess/README.md

 # Jungle-Chess

 > This is my first project written in Rust.
 Happy for contributors and feedback!
-The code is **dirty**.

 Play Jungle Chess on an Emoji-Enabled Linux Terminal!